KjellKod/g3log/README.markdown

 # G3log with sinks
 [Sinks](http://en.wikipedia.org/wiki/Sink_(computing)) are receivers of LOG calls.
 G3log comes with a default sink (*the same as G2log uses*) that can be used to save log to file.
-A sink can be of *any* class type without restrictions as long as it can either recive a LOG message as a  *std::string* **or** a *g2::LogMessageMover*.
+A sink can be of *any* class type without restrictions as long as it can either recive a LOG message as a  *std::string* **or** as a *g2::LogMessageMover*.

 The *std::string* comes pre-formatted while the *g2::LogMessageMover* contains the raw data for custom handling in your own sink.

 Example usage where a custom sink is added.
-And a function is called though the sink handler to the actual sink object.
+A function is called though the sink handler to the actual sink object.
 ```
 // main.cpp
 #include<g2log.hpp>